thomaskeye/COMP3810SEF-group60-Task-Manager/README.md

 ## Notes

 - New users are automatically created on first login
-- All passwords are hashed using bcrypt before storage
+- Passwords are stored as plain text to keep the demo simple
 - Sessions expire after 24 hours
 - The application requires MongoDB to be running and accessible
 - Drag-and-drop ordering is saved automatically when tasks are reordered